CIS-BWE: Chaos-Informed Speech Bandwidth Extension: Comprehensive Analysis

 \subsection{Computational Complexity}

-Table \ref{tab:computation} investigates the computational complexity and real-time performance of NDSI-BWE using Multiply-Accumulate Operations (MACs), Floating Point Operations per seconds (FLOPs), and Real-Time Factor (RTF) across two different frequency ranges.
-Due to the optimization of the generator and discriminators (see Sections \ref{subsec:generator_ablation} and \ref{subsec:Discriminator_Efficient}), NDSI-BWE uses 0.5x fewer parameters, MACs, and FLOPs compared to AP-BWE, while maintaining superior perceptual quality as shown by NISQA-MOS scores in Table~\ref{tab:Comparative_analysis}.
-NDSI-BWE also has a low RTF (0.0025x), which indicates that it can be implemented effectively in applications where real-time audio generation is required, such as video streaming services.
-Moreover, due to the half number of parameters, NDSI-BWE is more suitable for resource-constrained edge devices compared to AP-BWE.
+Table \ref{tab:computation} shows the computational complexity using Multiply Accumulate Operations (MACs), Floating Point Operations per second (FLOPs), Real-Time Factor (RTF), and inference time. \mycolor{Due to optimization of generators and discriminators (see Sections \ref{subsec:generator_ablation}, \ref{subsec:Discriminator_Efficient}, \ref{subsec:Parameter Breakdown for Discriminators}, \ref{subsec:Parameter Breakdown for Generators}), CIS-BWE uses 0.5x fewer parameters, MACs, and FLOPs compared to AP-BWE, meaning $\sim$0.5x less memory usage than AP-BWE while maintaining superior perceptual quality as shown by NISQA-MOS in Table~\ref{tab:Comparative_analysis}.} CIS-BWE also has a lower/similar RTF and inference time, indicating its effectiveness in real-time services (see Appendix \ref{append:analysisoncomputationcomplexity} for detailed analysis).